Public-Private Partnership Results in Shipshewana Pumpkinvine Extension & Nearly $1m Grant

 Just five years ago, prospects were grim that such a connection could be achieved.
-The cards were stacked against the Friends of the Pumpkinvine, who have been the grass-roots organizers and advocates for Pumpkinvine related construction projects for the better part of 30 years.
+The Friends of the Pumpkinvine, who have been the grass-roots organizers and advocates for Pumpkinvine related construction projects for the better part of 30 years, had cards stacked against them.
 Major sections of the current trail right-of-way, were in private ownership by parties unfavorable to it’s construction.

 But even so, former Friend’s Board President John Yoder wasn’t deterred.
 In the summer of 2016 he and former Friends board member Norm Kauffmann, who was also previously a Shipshewana Town Manager, decided to visit then Manager, Mike Sutter, to discuss the possibility of extending the Pumpkinvine to State Road 4 and even to the park east of town.

 At that meeting, Sutter was convinced by the men’s enthusiasm and gave approval for Kauffmann to develop a land acquisition strategy on behalf of the Town.
 Even though the Pumpkinvine was very popular with Shipshewana-area residents, Kauffmann’s job was daunting, as he had to convince no less than five property owners to sell or donate land for trail construction.